-Author has written 42 stories for Harry Potter, Inuyasha, StarTrek: Voyager, StarTrek: The Next Generation, Phantom of the Opera, Star Wars, Rurouni Kenshin, StarTrek: The Original Series, Yu Yu Hakusho, Lord of the Flies, Sandman, Doctor Who, Death Note, Firefly, Buffy: The Vampire Slayer, Supernatural, How to Train Your Dragon, Hunter X Hunter, Torchwood, and Castle.
+Author has written 49 stories for Harry Potter, Inuyasha, StarTrek: Voyager, StarTrek: The Next Generation, Phantom of the Opera, Star Wars, Rurouni Kenshin, StarTrek: The Original Series, Yu Yu Hakusho, Lord of the Flies, Sandman, Doctor Who, Death Note, Firefly, Buffy: The Vampire Slayer, Supernatural, How to Train Your Dragon, Hunter X Hunter, Fantastic Beasts and Where to Find Them, Avengers, Torchwood, and Castle.

 "I absolutely refuse to justify this story.